Warnakala/blender-studio-tools/blender-media-viewer/README.md

 #### Rendering the Review

+No matter if you are viewing images or video files you can export them including your annotations.
+This can be easily done with the Render buttons next to the annotation operators.

+There are 2 different export operators:

+- **Render Review as Sequence**: (Movie icon) Exports media file as .mp4 or .jpg sequence, depending on settings (shortcut: **F12**).

+- **Render Review as Single Image**: (Single image icon): Exports current frame as .jpg (shortcut: **CTRL + F12**)

-In the setting popover on the top right you can specify a review output directory.
-In this folder the annotated media will be exported.
+In the setting popover on the top right you can specify a couple of options to customize the export.

+- **Review Output Directory**: A folder path in which the annotated media will be exported.
+- **Sequence File Type**: Controls if the render review as sequence operator should create a movie file (.mp4) or an image sequence (.jpg) in a subfolder.

 The filenames will include a timestamp so you won't overwrite any previous reviews of the same media.
 You can export single images, image sequences and .mp4s.
 Single images and .mp4s will just be exported in the review output directory directly.